How do you view your landing page? It is the gateway to your business.

 Avoid using walls of text

-While we hear that search engines prefer long content over shorts, this can contradict what we believe about creating great landing pages.
+While we hear that search engines prefer long content over shorts, this can contradict what we believe about creating high-converting landing pages.

 The importance of well-researched content is important for ranking, but using small amounts of text will still yield good results in search engine rankings, just as long as there are enough backlinks to the webpage.